openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Controller.md

 ---

 # 1.0 Configure the controller
-## 1.1 Create an VM on Digital Ocean
+## 1.1 Create a VM on Digital Ocean
 Login to the Digital Ocean console, create a **Droplets** from the dropdown menu on the upper right hand side.

 ![Diagram](/img/digital_ocean/Create1.jpg)